 John Simpson, the Founder, visited the Defence Medical Rehabilitation Centre at Headley Court in June 2009 and was moved by what he saw and heard.
-An ever-increasing number of patients were receiving treatment at Headley Court, many of whom were amputees.
-John spoke to the patients about the opportunities in golf and related this to his own life experience.
+John spoke to the patients, many amputees, about the opportunities in golf and related this to his own life experience.
 As a child he had polio and, as a result, has only one fully functioning leg.
 He has played golf to a good standard since the age of 14 and maintains a successful career in the golf industry.

-A large number of patients were enthused by what John spoke about and were excited by the opportunity to participate, compete and work in such a sport.
+Many patients were enthused and were excited by the opportunity to participate, compete and work in such a sport.
 An initial pilot golf skills scheme took place in September 2009, run in collaboration with the staff at Headley Court, and this was a great success.

 All this was the genesis of the charity and John set out to formalise the position.
 His aim was to create a charity (On Course Foundation) to offer injured Servicemen, women and veterans the opportunity to participate in golf on a level playing field with everyone else, either as a player or through employment in the golf industry.

 The On Course Foundation was officially launched on 2 July 2010 at the Royal Household Golf Club at Windsor Castle.